hara-y-u/ungarbled/README.md

 ## Extend Languages

 `ungarbled` authors are Japanese native, so not sure about other languages.
 But if you want ungarble objective download filenames in your language, please help us extending supporting language.
+Pull Requests are always welcome!

 Please see `lib/ungarbled/encoder/japanese.rb` for reference, and just add encoder file in the same directory.
+You can use [Browser](https://github.com/fnando/browser) instance with `@browser` for browser/platform detection.
 Test is also required to be added to `test/encoder/yourlanguage_test.rb`

 ## Future Plan